wwdok/Quick-Python-Print/README.md

 ![](images/execution.gif)

-If these shortcut interferes with another extension or system shortcut, you may change it in the `Keyboard Shortcuts Setting`.Press `Cmd+P` or `Ctrl+P` and type in `Open Keyboard Shortcuts`.Search for `>Print Python Selection` and click on the `pen icon`.This is where you can enter any `Shortcut` you choose.
+If these shortcut interferes with another extension or system shortcut, you may change it in the `Keyboard Shortcuts Setting`.
+Press `Cmd+P` or `Ctrl+P` and type in `Open Keyboard Shortcuts`.
+Search for `>Print Python Selection` and click on the `pen icon`.
+This is where you can enter any `Shortcut` you choose.

 ### Extension Settings

-This extension contributes the following settings, you can modify them to suit your preferences.
+This extension contributes the following settings:

 ```json
 "python-print.prefix": {